ToolJet/ToolJet/docs/docs/tj-setup/licensing/self-hosted.md

 ## What Happens if my License Expires?

 If your paid or trial license key expires, your instance will revert to operating as a basic plan.
 Upon expiration, access to premium features like OpenID SSO login and Audit logs will be restricted, ensuring no data loss occurs.
 However, don't worry!
-You can still upgrade to any of our premium plans and enjoy the premium features again.
+You can still renew to any of the paid plans and enjoy the premium features again.

 </div>